ChangHChen/run_python_local/README.md

 # MCP Run Python Local

-A Model Context Protocol (MCP) server for running Python code directly on the local machine, with virtual filesystem mapping and automatic dependency installation using isolated virtual environments.
+A Model Context Protocol (MCP) server for running Python code directly on the local machine, with virtual filesystem mapping and the ability to use an existing virtual environment.

 ## Features

-- Execute Python code directly on the local machine using isolated virtual environments
+- Execute Python code directly on the local machine using a specified Python interpreter
 - Run Python files by path
 - Map a virtual filesystem path to a local directory
-- **Automatic detection and installation of missing dependencies**
-- **Isolated execution environments for each run**
+- **Use an existing Python virtual environment** instead of creating new ones for each run
 - Similar interface to the Pyodide-based MCP Run Python server

 ## Key Differences from MCP Run Python